 - Confirmed Case: The new protocol for confirmed cases is 7+0 days.
 A confirmed case must isolate at home for seven days but on day eight they are freed from quarantine if they are symptom-free.
 There is no rapid test requirement.
 Symptom-free students can attend classes and teachers can teach classes beginning on day eight.

 - Overseas Arrival: According to the BOE, international travelers must still follow the 3+4 protocol before they can be in the classroom for in-person learning.
 Close contacts who live in the same home as the confirmed case must also follow the 3+4 quarantine requirement (0+7 if they have had at least three vaccinations) and are allowed to attend school on day eight if they are symptom-free.

 - Contact with a Confirmed Case: KAS considers you to be a close contact if you are living with a confirmed case.
 Follow the 0 + 7 protocol.

 If you meet the requirements for Close Contact, you are expected to perform a rapid test within 24 hours.
 Employees may contact Shu-Ping if they need assistance obtaining or performing the rapid test.

 These protocols are based on the most recent guidelines from the BOE and the CECC and are subject to change.

 Who is Considered A Close Contact?

-A “close contact” is determined as someone who was exposed to a confirmed positive COVID case in the previous 48 hours.
+A “close contact” is determined as someone who lives in the same household with a confirmed positive COVID case in the previous 48 hours.

 What is Self-Health Management?

 During self-health management (SHM), you may go out of your home and must wear a mask at all times.
-You should not enter densely populated areas, you cannot eat in a restaurant, and you may not come to the school campus.
+You should not enter densely populated areas, and you cannot eat in a restaurant.

 KAS Response Team